MemoireMorte/Memo-1/README.md

 ## Licenses & credits

-A 65C02 chip set based computer, for fun and for learning purposes. by Benoit Aveline - aka Memoire Morte
+A 65C02 chip set based computer, for fun and for learning purposes.
+By Benoit Aveline, aka Memoire Morte
 (c) 2025 - Creative Commons BY-NC

 Special thanks to: